smithchrisc-sg/climate-risk-rag-aws/docs/api/Climate_Risk_Search_API_Partner_Documentation.md

 ---

 **Questions or need assistance with integration?
-Contact our technical support team at api-support@climaterisk.com**
+Contact our technical support team at api-support@solve.global**